AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 ```

 This is more manageable.
 Recall the solutions are built backwards.
 So we tried row 0, then we tried row 3.
 That did not work out, so we backtracked and tried row 1, then row 3, then row 5, and that worked out.

+Everything here is lazily evaluated, so scanAlgoXSimple' stopped searching when we stopped asking for further states after receiving the complete solution.

 To be continued...